theGreatHerrLebert/rustims/README.md

 # Repository Structure

 This repository contains a Python (pyims) and a Julia (IMSJL) library that share a rust backend (mscore and rustdf).
-The backend is accesible for Python and Julia code by the respective connectors pyims_connector and imsjl_connector, that both use [PyO3](https://docs.rs/pyo3/latest/pyo3/).
+The backend is accesible for Python and Julia code by the respective connectors pyims_connector and imsjl_connector, using [PyO3](https://docs.rs/pyo3/latest/pyo3/) or directly via the [FFI](https://doc.rust-lang.org/nomicon/ffi.html).

 # Build pyims from source